datahub-project/datahub/docs/features/feature-guides/compliance-forms/create-a-form.md

 # Create a DataHub Compliance Form
 <FeatureAvailability/>

-## Creating and Assigning Compliance Forms

-The following steps will walk you through creating and assigning Compliance Forms, including:
+This guide will walk you through creating and assigning Compliance Forms, including:

-0. Prerequisites
 1. Defining your Compliance Form
 2. Creating Questions to be completed by assignees
 3. Selecting the in-scope Assets for the Compliance Form
 4. Assigning Forms to specific Users
-5. Publish your Form
+5. Publishing your Form

 :::note
 Creating and managing Compliance Forms via the UI is only available in DataHub Cloud.
 If you are deployed with DataHub Core, please see the [Compliance Forms API Guide](../../../api/tutorials/forms.md).
 :::

+## Create and Assign a Compliance Form from the DataHub Cloud UI

-### Step 0: Prerequisites
+### Prerequisites

 In order to create or edit a Compliance Form, your DataHub User must have the **Manage Compliance Forms** permission.

-### Step 1: Define your Complinace Form
+### Step 1: Define your Compliance Form

 From the navigation bar, head to **Govern** > **Compliance Forms**.
 Click **+ Create** to start building your Form.